 I began collecting magazine and newspaper articles about ice shows and wrote to skating stars for auto-graphed photos.
 Luckily there was a lot to collect.
 Theatrical skating was entering a golden age sparked by the enormous popularity of Sonja Henie's films and personal appearances in her own touring "Hollywood Ice Revue" plus the many other shows, large and small, that were being created to satisfy a growing wartime audience suddenly eager for the beauty, thrills, comedy, and spectacle of entertainment on ice.

-Over a period of almost seventy years - fifteen of which were happily spent performing around the world in ice shows - my still-growing collection has developed into The IceStage Archive, dedicated to preserving the world-wide history of theatrical skating.
+For over seventy years - fifteen of which were happily spent performing around the world in ice shows - my still-growing collection has developed into The IceStage Archive, dedicated to preserving the world-wide history of theatrical skating.

 Here are some of the highlights of that fascinating story illustrated with rare treasures from the IceStage Archive collection.
 I hope you will enjoy it - and perhaps learn something new about this former winter sport that became an amazing art form / show-biz phenomenon and shattered all previous attendance records for live entertainment.